HectUch/space-invaders-cp3i/README.md

 if you face problems or had Idea based on this project, or you just wanted to share knowledge don't exitate to contact.
 Our comminutity grows by sharing Ideas.
-Thanks for stopping by, Have fun !
+Thanks for stopping by, Have fun!